FabMo/FabMo-App-API/README.md

 Libraries for helping FabMo app developpers

-This API use the [earcut library](https://github.com/mapbox/earcut).
+This API uses the [earcut library](https://github.com/mapbox/earcut).

 **This API is very unstable for the moment and the development is nonregular.**